From Teslacon to Comic-Con, exploring how a time-travel movie and modern fandom prove escapism is more than make-believe.

 It’s all about how you want to feel, isn’t it?
 Who you want to be for a while, right?

-If I’m Lagertha the Viking Queen, I can defeat my enemies, look good doing it, and not think about hormones, finances, work woes, or car troubles (fun little glimpse into my week so far).
+If I’m Lagertha the Viking Queen, I can defeat my enemies, look good doing it, and not think about hormones, finances, work, or car troubles (fun little glimpse into my week).

 If I’m Frigga, I’m a regal, wise sorceress who carries herself with grace and dignity, never getting dragged into family drama or real-world issues.